msdaniluk/cisco_mso_postman/README.md

-# Cisco MSO API Collection
+# Cisco ACI MSO API Collection

-This repo contains a couple of Postman collections of the Cisco Multi-Site Orchestrator APIs
+This repo contains a couple of Postman collections of the Cisco ACI Multi-Site Orchestrator APIs

 You can use the below links to import them directly into your Postman environment.